 This is wrong - especially when it comes to newer and more modern devices.
 If you're leaving the room, even if only for a few minutes, you'll save money by turning off the lights, the TV or the portable heater etc.

-Firstly, make sure you use a timer when turning on the oven so that you know exactly when it's reached the right temperature.
-And when you hear the alarm sound, make sure you put your food in immediately so you're not wasting money heating an oven with nothing in it.
+- Make sure you use a timer when turning on the oven so that you know exactly when it's reached the right temperature.
+And when you hear the alarm sound, make sure you put your food in immediately so you're not wasting your money heating an oven with nothing in it.
 You wouldn't let the electric shower run for minutes on end with no one in it, would you?

-Also, when it comes to cooking, try use your microwave for smaller meals instead of your oven or stove as it's a super-efficient appliance.
-But when it comes to defrosting, try let your frozen food defrost in the fridge if you have the time – it'll usually taste a bit better and requires no extra energy at all.
+- However when it comes to defrosting, try avoid using the microwave.
+Let your frozen food defrost in the fridge if you have the time – it'll usually taste a bit better and requires no extra energy at all.

 For every 10–20 seconds the fridge door is left open, it takes about 45 minutes (and more energy) for it to cool down to its original temperature.
 So don’t leave the door open for too long while getting food.